aniket-mish/answer-me-tolkien/README.md

 ## Data I've used

-I have used lotr books as the source data.
+I have used lotr material as the source data.

 ## Output I'm getting